OxygenCobalt/Auxio/info/ARCHITECTURE.md

 Shared RecyclerView utilities, often for adapters and ViewHolders.
 Important ones to note are `DiffCallback`, which acts as a reusable differ callback based off of `BaseModel` for `ListAdapter`s, and the shared ViewHolders for each data type, such as `SongViewHolder` or `HeaderViewHolder`.

+#### `.settings`

+The settings system is primarily based off of `SettingsManager`, a wrapper around `SharedPreferences`.
+This allows settings to be read/written in a much simpler/safer manner and without a context being needed.
+The Settings UI is largely contained in `SettingsListFragment`, while the `.ui` sub-package contains UIs related to the settings UI, such as the About Dialog.

 #### `.search`

 Package for Auxio's search functionality, `SearchViewHolder` handles the data results and filtering while `SearchFragment`/`SearchAdapter` handles the display of the results and user input.